-Research the topic of the show (what topics does it cover and what topics does it not cover) and the show’s host.
-Listen to 4-5 episodes to get a sense of how they work.
+Research the show to get a sense of what topics it covers and what topics it does not cover, and also take a look at how the show’s host organizes the conversations.
+Listen to 4 or 5 episodes to get a sense of how they work.
 Look at the other guests who have appeared on the show and see what they have in common.
 In other words, who does this show feature and who does it not feature?

-Also pay attention to note the show format.
+Also pay attention to the show format.
 Is it a highly edited storytelling show like those put out by Radiotopia and NPR?
 Is it an interview-based show in which the host asks the guest a pre-arranged set of questions?
-Is it a friends gabbing show in which the hosts and guests just chat about a variety of topics without any set interview questions?
-This will give you a sense of what the interview will be like and how your work fits with the show and its audience.
+Is it a friends-gabbing show in which the hosts and guests just chat about a variety of topics without any set interview questions?
+Figuring this out will give you a sense of what your interview will be like and how your work fits with the show and its audience.

-No need to write out full paragraphs to read aloud (an interview isn’t a lecture), but jot down 1–2 main points you want to cover.
+You don’t need to write out full paragraphs to read aloud (an interview isn’t a lecture), but do jot down 1–2 main points you want to cover.

 Podcast interviews are conversations, so you probably won’t get to all of the planned material or questions because the conversation can take off in different directions.
 This is where your 1-2 main points come in handy.
 Keep coming back to those points to ensure your message gets across and you and your host have a great conversation.